Refresh your blog in a snap with a custom header you create in Canva.

 Add some text

 Next up, add some text to your new custom header.
-Here, I’ve clicked and dragged one of the fetching sample text elements on to my background.
-You can adjust font, size, and color as you see fit:
+Here, I’ve clicked and dragged one of the sample text options on to my background.
+You can adjust the font, size, and color as you see fit:

 Play with graphical elements

 Canva offers plenty of free images to choose from, and you can also upload your own.
-Here’s a list of great sources of free photographs:
+Here’s a resource of high-quality, free-to-use stock photographs.

 Next, I added a fun little “voice bubble” (also a free element you can click and drag under the text options).
 And finally, for a little visual interest, I searched dog illustrations and chose the universal symbol for barking dog.
 There are plenty of free images and illustrations to choose from, so with a little time you can mess around and create the look that’s just right for your blog’s brand and your personality: